prem2012/diffusers/README.md

     </a>
 </p>

-This is my fork of https://github.com/ShivamShrirao/diffusers to play around with for obby projects.
+This is my fork of https://github.com/ShivamShrirao/diffusers to play around with for hobby projects.

 🤗 Diffusers provides pretrained diffusion models across multiple modalities, such as vision and audio, and serves as a modular toolbox for inference and training of diffusion models.